Tititesouris/Overcollector/README.md

 - Get statistics about owned cosmetics

 #### Work In Progress
-- Statistics about credits (worth of collection and missing)₡
 - Adding images for Player Icons and Sprays
 - Wishlists
 - Improve README